nikantonelli/LeanKitUtils/README.md

 will move the card to the sub-lane Committed under "Next Sprint Backlog" which is under "Backlog" and add the wipOverrideComment of "Expedited"

+## Supported fields

+The exporter will recognise the writeable fields.
+All read-only are ignored.
+Some fields are represented in the spreadsheet through the use of pseudo-fieldnames, e.g: "Parent" or "Task".
+These are translated by the importer into the relevant fields.

+Fields that are valid in an item 'Create' row are:

+* assignedUsers
+* blockReason
+* color
+* comment
+* customIcon
+* description
+* externalLink
+* index
+* lane
+* plannedFinish
+* plannedStart
+* prority
+* size
+* tags
+* title

+## Pseudo Fields

+*Parent

+This field can be only used as part of a "Modify" line in the Changes sheet and not in the board sheet.
+The value in the field needs to be an equation that points to the cell that will hold the Id of the parent (e.g. ='1587279792'!A6 )

+*Task

+This field can be only used as part of a "Modify" line in the Changes sheet and not in the board sheet.
+The value in the field needs to be an equation that points to the cell that will hold the Id of the child task (e.g. ='1587279792'!A8 )

 ## Custom Fields

 Custom fields get listed in the export as would built-in fields.
 The importer checks all fieldnames against standard ones and then against custom fieldnames and decides what to do accordingly.
 If still unknown, then the field is ignored.